-2.1 Hardware Installation as a Process

-The hardware covered in this section includes the computer chassis, the SCZ-4 Tape Controller, tape drive, and the cables.
+2.1 Hardware Installation as a The hardware covered in this section includes the computer chassis, the SCZ-4 Tape Controller, the cartridge tape drive, and the cables.
 Any changes you may need to make to the hardware are described in the appropriate section.

-Each of the following sections details one of these steps for installation of the SCZ-4:

-- 1. Selecting a slot for the SCZ-4 in the computer chassis and making it functional. - 2.
-What to do with the jumpers and switches on the SCZ-4 controller. - 3.
-Installing the SCZ-4 and paddleboard into the chassis. - 4.
-Setting up the tape drive. - 5.
-Connecting all cables; Drive and BMC.
+Process Installation Steps Each of the following sections details one of these steps for installation of the SKT Subsystem: Selecting a slot for the SCZ-4 in the computer chassis and making it functional.
+2. What to do with the jumpers and switches on the SCZ-4 controller.
+3. Installing the SCZ-4 and paddleboard into the chassis.
+4. Setting up the cartridge tape drive.
+5. Connecting all cables; Drive and BMC.
 Since so much of the installation depends on complying with Data General architecture, it would be valuable to have reference material about the system hardware on hand.
-For example, in order to access the backplane to install the SCZ-4 paddleboard, it will be necessary to remove the backpanel bulkhead (if FCC compliant).
+For example, in order to access the backplane to install the SKT-2300 paddleboard, it will be necessary to remove the backpanel bulkhead (if FCC compliant).
 It may not be clear how to do this by just looking at it.
 There are a variety of ways Data General sets up its computers.

-- Some have vertically mounted boards, some are horizontal. - Some have one IOC, others have more. - Bus repeaters may be installed or an expansion chassis.

-The scope of these installation instructions is broad.
+Some have vertically mounted boards, some are horizontal.
+Some have one IOC, others have more.
+Bus repeaters may be installed or an expansion chassis.
+Tools You May Need The scope of these installation instructions is broad.
 You must have enough information about the system itself to fill in the details.
-Tools you may need for installation:

-- 1. A Phillips screwdriver

-- 2. A set of nut drivers

-- 3. A small straight-blade screwdriver

-- 4. A large straight-blade screwdriver

-- 5. A set of needlenose pliers

-- 6. A flashlight

-- 7. A #T15 Torx screwdriver (optional)
+Tools you may need for installation : A Phillips screwdriver A set of nut drivers A small straight-blade screwdriver A large straight-blade screwdriver A set of needlenose pliers A flashlight A #T15 Torx screwdriver (optional)